Best Tundra Gravel Tires: 8 Top Picks for 2026

 What Size And Load Rating Should I Choose?

 Check your truck’s door placard or owner’s manual for the OEM tire size and recommended load index, and make sure any replacement tire matches the rim diameter and overall diameter.
 You should match or exceed the OEM load index so the tires can safely handle towing and payload, and keep the same speed rating or higher for predictable handling.
-If you’re unsure, note the full size code on your current tires (for example 265/70R16) and confirm fitment with a tire shop before buying.
+If you’re unsure, note the full size code on your current tires, such as 265/70R16, and confirm fitment with a tire shop before buying.

 Will All-Terrain Tires Be Noisy Or Hurt Fuel Economy?

-All‑terrain treads trade some highway refinement for extra bite on gravel, so you may notice a bit more road noise and a small drop in fuel economy compared with highway tires.
-Modern AT designs aim to balance comfort and grip, and you can reduce noise and rolling resistance by keeping proper inflation, doing regular rotations and choosing a tread with an optimized footprint if highway manners matter to you.
+All-terrain treads trade some highway refinement for extra bite on gravel, so you may notice more road noise and a small drop in fuel economy compared with highway tires.
+Modern AT designs aim to balance comfort and grip, and you can reduce noise and rolling resistance by keeping proper inflation, rotating regularly, and choosing a tread with an optimized footprint if highway manners matter to you.

 How Do I Maintain Tires That See A Lot Of Gravel?

 Inspect tires after rough runs for cuts, embedded stones and sidewall damage, keep pressure at the manufacturer’s recommended level and rotate regularly to even out wear.
-Get wheels balanced and aligned if you feel vibration or uneven wear, monitor tread depth so you replace tires before traction drops, and favor tires with road‑hazard or treadwear coverage if you use rough gravel roads often.
+Get wheels balanced and aligned if you feel vibration or see uneven wear, monitor tread depth so you replace tires before traction drops, and favor tires with clear warranty support if you use rough gravel roads often.

 Wrapping Up